 Auris, place of origin of Mr Julian Eymard, Peter Julian’s father.
 In 1785 at the age of twenty, he married Jeanne-Marie Caix, who bore six children.

 Le Freney is, the place where Marie-Madeleine Pelorce was born; she was the second wife of Mr Eymard who married her in 1804.

 Monteynard: when he was 26 years old, full of zeal Father Eymard was appointed as parish priest of this town that comprised 450 inhabitants.
-It is about fifteen kilometres from La Mure.
-At present there still remains the choir of the church from the time of Father Eymard, as well as an altar, candelabra and float that Father Eymard bought for processions with the Virgin Mary’s statue.
+It is about fifteen kilometers from La Mure.
+At present, there still remains the choir of the church from the time of Father Eymard, as well as an altar, candelabra, and float that Father Eymard bought for processions with the Virgin Mary’s statue.